 - Success, Reboot Required: The requested operation is successful.
 Changes will not be effective until the system is rebooted.

-- Deployment start: The date and time the patch deployment began on the device.
+- Deployment date: The date and time the patch deployment began on the device.

 - Elapsed time: The time it took for the patch to be deployed to the device.

 Toggles on and off the Smart Filters area directly above the table.
 Enables you to see the filters that are currently applied to the table.